798 (Divalproex sodium delayed-release 500 mg)

 Pill imprint 798 has been identified as Divalproex sodium delayed-release 500 mg.

-Divalproex sodium is used in the treatment of bipolar disorder; mania; migraine prevention; epilepsy; cyclothymic disorder (and more), and belongs to the drug class fatty acid derivative anticonvulsants.
-There is positive evidence of human fetal risk during pregnancy.
-Divalproex sodium 500 mg is not subject to the Controlled Substances Act.
+Divalproex sodium is used in the treatment of bipolar disorder; mania; migraine prevention; epilepsy; borderline personality disorder (and more), and belongs to the drug class fatty acid derivative anticonvulsants.
+When treating epilepsy and manic episodes associated with bipolar disorder: There is positive evidence of human fetal risk during pregnancy.
+When treating migraine: Not for use in pregnancy.
+Divalproex sodium 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 500 mg